 Prevention is better than cure, especially when it comes to cyber insurance.
 Stopping a cyber attack before it happens is always infinitely preferable to mitigating the fallout.

 Anapaya’s SCiON technology lets you tailor your network security, allowing your organization to take a proactive and agile approach which optimizes your protection to suit your needs.
-You can select data paths based on speed, quality or security and control backup routes to avoid hostile nations which may intercept sensitive data at times of global unrest.
+You can select data paths based on speed, quality or security and control hidden paths to avoid hostile nations which may intercept sensitive data at times of global unrest.